dm8000/Cov-CD4/README.md

 # T4.txt
 2. This table was used to generate extended Figure 3a.
   - The data were extracted from the following sources:
-    - Viral interaction data was extracted from http://phipster.org
+    - http://phipster.org (Viral spike-human protein interaction data)
   - Plasma membrane genes:
     - https://www.proteinatlas.org (predicted membrane proteins that are not secreted)
     - https://maayanlab.cloud/Enrichr/ (Jensen compartments libraries for Cell Surface, Plasma Membrane and External Side of Plasma Membrane)